Reasons Why Your Cat is Making Weird Mouth Movements?

 3. Periodontal Disease

 If your cat is pawing at its mouth and drooling and making strange motions, it may have gum disease.
 When your cat’s teeth are coated with bacterial plaque, the surrounding gums become irritated.
-The gums can be distressing and inflamed by both calculus and plaque.
-This inflammation may be very uncomfortable, and your cat may stop eating.

 4. Puffing And Blowing